 - Allow the batter to thicken up for a few minutes.

 You can freeze waffles individually and reheat in the waffle maker whenever you are craving them.
 Store in the freezer for up to 2 months.
 So delicious!

 Other Keto Breakfast Recipe You May Like

 Easy Keto Waffles with Coconut Flour – Fluffy and Delicious

 - In a bowl using a hand mixer, mix the eggs for 30 seconds.

-- Pour the melted butter over the beaten eggs, the sweetener, vanilla extract, and cinnamon and mix again.
+- Add the melted butter, sweetener, vanilla extract, unsweetened almond milk, cinnamon and mix again.

-- Next mix in the softened cream cheese, the coconut flour, baking powder and mix again.
+- Stir in the softened cream cheese, coconut flour, baking powder.